 Furthering economic empowerment in the Black community

-The NBA Foundation has announced 38 new grants totaling $11 million – the most-awarded grant round to-date.
+The NBA Foundation has announced 40 new and renewed grants totaling $11 million to tip off its second year of grant-making.

 Who We Are:

 The NBA is making specific social justice commitments to drive meaningful change within communities across the country by addressing education, income, and employment disparities in Black communities.
 The NBA and NBPA are committed to increasing Black representation across the league, ensuring greater inclusion of Black-owned and operated businesses across NBA business activities, and using the collective platforms and resources of the NBA and all 30 teams.

 To drive economic opportunity in the Black community through employment and career development by funding programs that generate successful transitions from school to meaningful employment for Black youth.